WongYC19/EquityAnalyzer/README.md

     <li>xiii) Steel
     <li>xiv) Fearix

-  d) To update the existing data file rather than replacing it
+  <li> d) To update the existing data file rather than replacing it
  </ol>
 2. Technical Analysis
   a) To collect historical data from yahoo API